 Do you have red, swollen, or bleeding gums?
 You may be developing periodontitis or gum disease.
-This condition is caused by the infection of gum tissue.
+The infection of gum tissue causes this condition.
 Plaque that infects the gums can inflame them and cause bleeding.
 As gum infection progresses, pockets can form between teeth, loosening them or causing them to fall out.

-Gingivitis is the earliest stage of gum disease and is characterized as an inflammation of the gums.
+Gingivitis is the earliest stage of gum disease.
+We characterize it as an inflammation of the gums.
 However, if it is caught soon enough, gingivitis is treatable and reversible.
 Periodontitis is gum disease and can also impact your physical health and wellness.
 For patients with existing conditions including heart problems, gum disease can make disease management more difficult.